Optimal Change Point Detection and Localization in Sparse Dynamic Networks: Introduction

-NBS is consistent under nearly the weakest possible conditions, since it leads to a vanishing localization rate under the scaling \eqref{eq:phase.consistent} which, save for a $\log^{2 + 2\xi}(T)$ term, matches the phase transition boundary in \eqref{eq:phase}.
+The NBS is consistent under nearly the weakest possible conditions, since it leads to a vanishing localization rate under the scaling \eqref{eq:phase.consistent} which, save for a $\log^{1+2\xi}(T)$ term, matches the phase transition boundary in \eqref{eq:phase}.
 Remarkably, no structural assumptions on the distributions of the networks themselves are used.
 Indeed, in deriving the bound \eqref{eq:phase}, we construct a worst-case class of distributions consisting of dynamic networks satisfying stochastic block models.
-This reveals that, under the scaling in which NBS is analyzed, imposing extra network structural assumptions do not necessarily lead to easier change point detection problems.
+This reveals that, under the scaling in which the NBS is analyzed, imposing extra network structural assumptions do not necessarily lead to easier change point detection problems.
 This is in stark contrast with many other network problems, such as graphon estimation, clustering and testing, where some structural conditions on the edge probabilities are always necessary.
 For instance, \cite{GaoEtal2015} showed that, when the number of communities $r$ in a stochastic block model is of order $n$, the minimax lower bound under the normalized mean squared error loss for graphon estimators is of order $1$.
+The dynamic version optimality is shown in \cite{pensky2016dynamic}.

-\item In our second set of results, we seek to investigate conditions under which structural assumptions do help with our change-point localization task.
-Towards that end, we introduce additional assumptions on the model defined in \Cref{assume:model} by requiring that each difference $\Theta (\eta_{k} ) -\Theta (\eta_{k-1})$, $k=1,\ldots,K+1$ be a matrix of rank at most $r$, which is also allowed to change with $T$.
+\item In our second set of results, we seek to investigate conditions under which structural assumptions do help with our change point localization task.
+Towards that end, we introduce additional assumptions on the model defined in \Cref{assume:model} by requiring that each difference $\Theta (\eta_{k} ) -\Theta (\eta_{k}-1)$, $k=1,\ldots,K$, be a matrix of rank at most $r \leq n$, an additional parameter that is also allowed to change with $T$.
 Such low rank condition is relative mild and is satisfied by many instances of the stochastic block model.
-Then, with this assumption in place and under the slightly stronger parameter scaling
+Then, with this assumption in place and under the stronger scaling

 we are able to devise a computationally-efficient and consistent change points estimator with localization error of the order